-- e) The survey plan shall show the stand of Kauri trees generally as indicated as Area 'K' on the plan of subdivision titled 'Proposed Subdivision of Lot 8 DP 537061, prepared by Pacific Coast Surveys, reference 1085 Revision 3, dated September 2019, as being land subject to consent notice. - f) An Ecological Planting and Weed Control Management Plan (EPWCMP) shall be prepared by a suitably qualified ecologist and submitted to the Council for approval (in a certifying capacity) taking into account the recommendations of the Ecological Environmental Benefits Assessment Report prepared by Rural Design, dated July 2019 submitted in support of the application.
+- e) An Ecological Planting and Weed Control Management Plan (EPWCMP) shall be prepared by a suitably qualified ecologist and submitted to the Council for approval (in a certifying capacity) taking into account the recommendations of the Ecological Environmental Benefits Report' prepared by Rural Design dated July 2019 submitted in support of the application.
 The purpose of the EPWCMP is to ensure long term environmental benefit objectives are achieved.
 The EPWCMP shall, as a minimum, contain or provide for the following: - (i) Prior to planting, the removal or management of all invasive weed species and their replacement with native, eco-sourced species as specified in the Ecological Environmental Benefit Report prepared by Rural Design, dated August 2018, that will enhance ecological values of local habitat. - (ii) A revegetation maintenance programme to be undertaken annually for at least five years, to include weed maintenance, inspection of plants for losses and replacement planting during the planting season. - (iii) Works undertaken for maintenance should include watering, weed control, cultivation, control of pests and diseases, removal of litter, checking of stakes and ties, trimming, pruning, topping up mulch and other works required to ensure planting maintains healthy growth and form.
-The measures to be adopted to achieve, as far as is practicable 90% survivorship of planted species. - (iv) The control of pests (including but not limited to rats, mustelids, possums and freshwater pests) to ensure, as far as practicable, that the ecological gains achieved via the EPWCMP are not compromised. - (v) All plant material should be eco-sourced from the Rodney Ecological District preferably within close proximity to the site. - (vi) A planting hygiene protocol to be imposed while all planting is being undertaken to ensure that plant diseases e.g. kauri dieback and myrtle rust are not brought to the site. - g) The survey plan shall show the identified building areas on Lots 1, 2 and 3 as indicated on the plan of subdivision, titled 'Proposed Subdivision of Lot 8 DP 537061, prepared by Pacific Coast Surveys, reference 1085 Revision 3, dated September 2019 and submitted in support of the application.
-The survey plan is to include dimensions, area and boundary reference for accurate siting.
+The measures to be adopted to achieve, as far as is practicable 90% survivorship of planted species. - (iv) The control of pests (including but not limited to rats, mustelids, possums and freshwater pests) to ensure, as far as practicable, that the ecological gains achieved via the EPWCMP are not compromised. - (v) All plant material should be eco-sourced from the Rodney Ecological District preferably within close proximity to the site. - (vi) A planting hygiene protocol to be imposed while all planting is being undertaken to ensure that plant diseases e.g. kauri dieback and myrtle rust are not brought to the site. - f) The survey plan shall show the identified building areas on Lots 1, 2, 3 and 4 as indicated on the plan of subdivision, titled 'Proposed Subdivision of Lots 3 & 11 DP 537061, prepared by Pacific Coast Surveys, reference 1085 Revision 4, dated October 2019 and submitted in support of the application.
+The survey plan is to include dimensions, area and boundary reference for accurate siting. - 5.
+Before a Certificate is issued pursuant to Section 224(c) of the Resource Management Act 1991, the following conditions are to be complied with: - a) Written confirmation shall be provided from the appropriate network utility providers that electricity services are available to the boundary of the proposed lots.